ikkez/FatFreeFridge/readme.md

-### FatFreeFridge
+### FatFreeFridge is over.

-your community-driven user guide for the PHP Fat-Free Framework

-view project page at http://www.fatfreefridge.net
+The API docs will be rewritten for version 3 and can be found on http://www.fatfreeframework.com